nel-lab/mesmerize-napari/docs/source/tutorial.rst

 FIGURE

-A window will launch allowing you to choose a directory to store the batch file (.pikle) within.
+A window will launch allowing you to choose a directory to store the batch file (.pikl) within.
 Make sure to choose a directory that comes *after* the parent directory.

 FIGURE